junxit/us-congress-bills-113/metadata.md

 - 2013-06-12 — Resolution provides for one hour of general debate on H.R.
 1960.
 Resolution also provides for one hour of general debate on H.R.
 1256 under a closed rule.
 - 2013-06-12 — Rule H. Res.
 256 passed House.
 - 2013-06-12 — The previous question was ordered pursuant to the rule. (consideration: CR H3330)
+- 2013-06-13 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.